mhprompt/mhprompt.github.io/_posts/2015-12-23-painting-a-picture-of-mental-health.md

 excerpt_separator: <!--more-->
 ---

-_Note: This post originally appeared in Caleb's newsletter and on the Thoughtbot blog_

 I paint.
 Whenever I tell people that, they understandably assume I mean on a canvas.
 I paint miniatures: small statuettes that are typically part of some tabletop wargame.
 I play the games too sometimes, but my passion is for the